dbeniamine/Moca_expe/README.md

 <a name="fig:pipe"><img src="img/pipeline.png" height="700" alt="Experimental pipeline"></a>

-## Statistic analysis
+## Analysis

-All the files needed to reproduce our statistic analysis are in this archive:
+Every files needed to re run the analysis (raw and statistic) are available at
+zenodo:

 [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.45044.svg)](http://dx.doi.org/10.5281/zenodo.45044)

+### Statistic analysis

+All the files needed to reproduce our statistic analysis are in the archive named `statistic_analysis.tgz` on the zenodo upload linked above.

 The archive contains 3 directories: